-Luper Cemetery is one of the oldest pioneer cemeteries in the southern Willamette Valley dating to the 1850's.
+Luper Cemetery is one of the oldest pioneer cemeteries in the southern Willamette Valley dating to the mid 1800's.
 There are dozens of early pioneer families represented in the cemetery with over 160 people interred.
-Historical Researcher, Linda VanOrden has generously contributed extensive work documenting families and their descendants relating to Luper Cemetery.
-Visit the Information page for Linda's work plus many diaries, journals, documents and other communications.

 Mission Statement: The mission of Luper Cemetery, Inc. is to: preserve the pioneer cemetery, the history of the people who lived in the Irving area, engage local residents in the history of Luper, honor the people buried at Luper, and to maintain the site in a historically correct way.

-Your generous contributions help finance our planned projects for 2014.
-We will be erecting a monument to memorialize those known to be interred at Luper Cemetery whose markers and grave locations have been lost to time.
-We have equipment expenses and put in many hours to maintain the vegetation.
-Donations and volunteers have made it possible to get much of the site restored and to complete such improvements as the kiosk, native plantings, the removal of undesired trees, improvement of pathways, signage and parking.
+Donations and volunteers have made it possible to get much of the site restored and to complete such improvements as the kiosk, memorial monument, native plantings, the removal of undesired trees, improvement of pathways, signage and parking.
 We have established a Legacy Fund account to insure the future of the historical Luper Cemetery.
 Please visit the Donations page to help fund the cemetery.
 You might consider splitting your contribution between the Support Fund and the Legacy Fund.
 Thank you for all your help!

 Please check out our: